‘A dizzying array of new releases…as far back as 2013’, says Michaela Morris of this year’s Chianti Classico releases.

 Michaela’s top-scoring Tuscan wines from her report:

-See Michaela’s full in-depth report on the latest Tuscan releases next week on Decanter Premium.
-All wines she tasted are available to view now in our wine database for Premium subscribers.
+All wines Michaela tasted are available to view now in our wine database for Premium subscribers.